mayank9614/mayank9614/README.md

 Here are some ideas to get you started:
 -->
-### 🔭 I’m currently working on alexa integration wit salesforce, notification on network connection
+### 🔭 I’m currently working on alexa integration with salesforce, notification on network connection
 ### 🌱 I’m currently learning python, RESTful APIs
 ### 👯 I’m looking to collaborate on any open source project which gives me an oppurtunity to learn
 ### 💬 Ask me about which book to read, trust me you won't regret